pmPartch/CryptoI/README.md

 ### using .Net BigInteger class

-Disclaimer: as I write this I have not yet solved the assignment 5...but I'm optimistic.

 You need to reference the System.Numerics assembly and probably setup a using for the System.Numerics namespace.

 C# BigInterger does have a modPow method, but does not have a modInverse and the mod operator is, well, a bit hidden.